pchaganti/ax-roo-flow/README.md

    7.  **Verify Installation:** After the script runs successfully:
        *   Check that the `.roo/` directory, along with the `.roomodes`file exist in your project root.
        *   Optionally, inspect the `.roo/system-prompt-*` files to ensure placeholders like `WORKSPACE_PLACEHOLDER` have been replaced with your actual system paths.
+   8.  **Coexistence with Standard Modes:** The RooFlow installation adds the `Flow-*` modes alongside the standard Roo Code modes (Architect, Code, Debug, Ask).
+You can switch between Flow modes and standard modes at any time using the Roo Code interface.
+If you encounter issues with a Flow mode, you can easily switch back to its standard counterpart.

    ### Importing Connected MCP Server Tools (Optional)